ovh/docs/pages/bare_metal_cloud/dedicated_servers/network_ipv6/guide.en-asia.md

 |IPv6_PREFIX|The prefix (or *netmask*) of your IPv6 block, usually 64|2607:5300:xxxx:xxxx::/64|
 |IPv6_GATEWAY|The gateway of your IPv6 block|2607:5300:xxxx:ff:ff:ff:ff:ff or fe80::1|

 In our examples, we'll use the `nano` text editor.
-You can also use another text editor such as `vi`.
+Feel free to use the text editor of your choice.

 ### Default Gateway